Lightnet/discord-modular-bot/README.md

 This is an idea testing script on going.

 [First time running]
- * You need Nodejs version install.
+ * You need Nodejs version install.(current version 7.0.0)
- * npm install
+ * npm install (this will install the packages that is in the package.json config)

  First time running the discord bot app it will create an default config.json.
 You need to config the settings once the application is launch and go to setting.
 There be seem easy to read.
 There are two type which account login or token login.
 Note you need to go to discord app developer web site to access and create an application to get the token key.